Carbon-izer Presents Northwest Freeway (Outer Belt)

 Carl's BBQ / 21920 Northwest Freeway

 Carl's BBQ, according to an ad from 1999, has been in the "same location since 1974".
 However, the building doesn't seem to appear in Google Earth until the 1990s, and it's 1995 when it is fully visible (and 1995 was the year of improvements in terms of "canopy roof and slab").
 It's possible the old building that was there was torn down and rebuilt for whatever reason, but HCAD also says that the building on site dates back to 1954!
 Just to the northwest was Weiser Air Park.
 It wasn't so much an airport as a small landing strip for hobby aircraft, and was clearly grandfathered in from another time.
 The edge of the runway was just 830 feet away from the westbound mainlanes of 290 and 630 feet to the westbound frontage road.
 Before it permanently closed in June 2019, at the right time, you could see planes coming in for a landing right over the freeway.
+Now it's been redeveloped into warehouses and the extension of Fallbrook Drive.
+Fallbrook Drive neither has southbound access nor actually connects to the rest of Fallbrook Drive (there are still three segments).

 Cypress VFW Post 8905 / 21902 Northwest Freeway